-ENG 306 Creative Writing: Memoir (3) Study and exploration of the art of writing fiction.
+ENG 306 Creative Writing: Memoir (3) Study and exploration of the art of writing memoir.
 Prerequisites: completion of general education requirements in composition and literature and at least junior standing.
 (This course does not satisfy a literature requirement.)

-Study and exploration of the art of writing memoir.
+ENG 307 Creative Writing: Fiction (3) Study and exploration of the art of writing fiction.
 Prerequisites: completion of general education requirements in composition and literature and at least junior standing.
 (This course does not satisfy a literature requirement.)